prwitt/azure-demos/azure-security/README.md

 # <a name="security-labs"><a/>Azure Security Labs

-In this tutorial, we have a series of mini labs related to different Azure security topics that are discussed as part of the "Azure Security Overview" session delivered by [Paulo Renato](https://www.linkedin.com/in/paulorenato/).
-The presentation can be obtained upon contact.
+In this tutorial, we have a series of mini labs related to different Azure security topics covered in greater detail as part of the "Azure Security Overview" session delivered by [Paulo Renato](https://www.linkedin.com/in/paulorenato/).
+The presentation can be shared upon request.
 The areas we chose for this tutorial are described as follow:

 * [Lab 1: Azure Networking](#azure-networking)
 * [Lab 2: Identity & Access Management](#identity-and-access)